codewars/docs/content/languages/cpp/authoring/index.md

   - C-style casts should be replaced with their C++ equivalents.
   - Functions originating from C should be replaced with related C++ functionalities: `<random>` instead of `rand`, `<iostream>` instead of `stdio.h`, etc.
 - C++ header files should not be confused with their C equivalents.
 For example, `cmath` or `cctype` should be used instead of `math.h` or `ctype.h`.
 - Proper C++ data types should be used instead of their C "equivalents", especially when used as elements of a solution interface (input parameters and return value).
-C-strings should be replaced with `std::string` (or `std::string_view`), raw C-style arrays should be replaced with `std::array`, `std::vector`, or other containers, C++ pointer wrappers should be considered instead of raw pointers, etc.
+C-strings should be replaced with `std::string` (or `std::string_view`), raw C-style arrays should be replaced with `std::array`, `std::vector`, or other containers, smart pointers should be considered instead of raw pointers, etc.

+### `using` directives

+To avoid problems with namespace pollution, C++ snippets should not contain `using` directives (and especially `using namespace std;`) anywhere in the global namespace.
+Incorrect use of `using` can sometimes cause difficult to diagnose compilation problems.
+For example, `using namespace std;` placed incorrectly in "Complete solution" or in "Initial solution" snippet can result in failed compilation for _some_ users.
+To minimize such risks, authors should stick to following guidelines:
+- `using` directives should not be present in global scope of "Preloaded", "Complete solution", and "Initial solution" snippets.
+They are heavily discouraged in global scope of "Sample tests" and "Submission tests" snippets.
+This rule applies not only to `using namespace std;`, but also to other namespaces and namespace-qualified names.
+- `using` directives can be perfectly used in function scope: inside of an "Initial solution" function, in test helpers, or in `It` blocks.

 ## Tests